 [Regulation 42 amended in Gazette 28 Aug 2012 p.
 4139.]

-43. Conflict with other Acts
+43. Sch.
+5 authority proposing to act in conflict with Act, procedure in case of

 (1) If a Schedule 5 authority proposes to exercise a power conferred on the Schedule 5 authority by a written law that is in conflict with a provision of the Act (other than a provision of Part 5 of the Act), the Schedule 5 authority must give written notification to the General Manager of the proposal —

 (a) if the Schedule 5 authority becomes aware of the conflict more than 30 days before the power is to be exercised — at least 30 days before exercising the power; or